callout background

 I have a food allergy can I attend a camp or retreat?

 Yes.
 We have an incredible food service staff that is trained and certified in food safety practices.
-Inspiration Point is able to accommodate any of the common 'Big Nine' allergens (peanuts, tree nuts, gluten, dairy, fish and shellfish, seasme, soy, and eggs), as well as vegan or vegetarian options, but is unable to provide options based on diet preference.
-If you have specific questions for our food service director about food allergies, please email foodservice@ipoint.org.
+Inspiration Point is able to accommodate any of the common 'Big Nine' allergens (peanuts, tree nuts, gluten, dairy, fish and shellfish, sesame, soy, and eggs), as well as vegan or vegetarian options, but is unable to provide options based on diet preference.
+If you have specific questions for our food service director about food allergies, please email ian.anderson@ipoint.org.

 What should I pack?